localz/Spotz3-Android-SDK/README.md

             </intent-filter>
         </receiver>

-    3.2.These broadcast receivers must be implemented in the application (assuming *com.foo.app* is a package name of your application and *com.foo.app.receivers* is a java package of your receivers).
+    3.2.These broadcast receivers must be implemented in the application.
         They will be invoked if a device enters or exits a spot.
         Example implementation can be found in this sample application.
 A typical implementation will create a notification.